minthemiddle/llm-browser/README.md

 - Collapsible sections for long content (collapsed by default)
 - Responsive design with Tailwind CSS
 - Copy response markdown to clipboard with one click
+- Delete entries with confirmation dialog and CSRF protection

 ## Setup